Nemzeti Dohánybolt

 Nemzeti Dohánybolt (Hungarian for 'national tobacco store') is a state-owned store responsible for all legal sales of tobacco within Hungary.
 The company responsible for running the stores, Nemzeti Dohánykereskedelmi Nonprofit Zrt, was founded in 2011 after the Second Orbán Government passed laws intended to curb the sale of tobacco.

 The shops must not have goods on display to those outside.
 Depending on the size of the shop, they also may often serve coffee and soft drinks, but it is illegal to smoke in a dohánybolt.
 Some of the larger stores have tables outside and have essentially become cafés.

 The government allowed the opening of one store for every 2,000 residents in each city.
-Later on, the limit was raised to 3,000 people per store.
+Later on, the limit was lowered to 3,000 people per store.

 History

 When tobacco shops first opened in 2013, one shop was allowed to operate per 2,000 inhabitants in each municipality.
 This population threshold was later increased to 3,000, and subsequently to 4,000.
 However, no existing tobacco shop lost its concession as a result of these changes.
 According to the plans, no new tobacco shops would be opened in any town to replace those that had closed due to expired, returned, or revoked concessions until the total number of tobacco shops in that area decreases to the level permitted under the amended tobacco law.

 Until April 2015, the opening of tobacco shops and participation in retail trade were decided through a tender system; since then, however, all newly opened tobacco shops have obtained the right to sell tobacco products through direct designation.
 In theory, designated tobacco shops may operate temporarily, until a new tender is announced – however, no new tender has been issued since 2015.
 When the tobacco law was amended in 2019, János Lázár intended to close those designated tobacco shops that were operating in areas where a shop was already active based on a concession tender.
 This would have been made possible by reducing the number of tobacco shops required to operate in a single area through the legislative amendment, meaning that maintaining the shops Lázár wished to close was no longer justified.
 However, this paragraph was later removed from the law without explanation, so these tobacco shops ultimately did not close.